 How to Implement:

-According to LinkedIn, 76% of companies are using AI to screen job applicants, which significantly reduces the time spent on initial candidate selection.
+Statistics: LinkedIn reports that 76% of employers now use AI technology to screen job applicants, helping to cut down the time spent on initial candidate selection.

 4. Use Video Interviews for Initial Screening